nfagerlund/temp-r-n-p/profiles.md

   # Because our account::user class manages the '${master_config_dir}' directory
   # as the 'jenkins' user's homedir (as it should), we need to manage
   # `${master_config_dir}/plugins` here to prevent the upstream
-  # jenkinsci-jenkins module from trying to manage the homedir as the config
+  # rtyler-jenkins module from trying to manage the homedir as the config
   # dir.
 For more info, see the upstream module's `manifests/plugin.pp`
   # manifest.
   file { "${master_config_dir}/plugins":